- Workers Compensation

 Amanda graduated with a combined Bachelor of Arts and Bachelor of Laws degree from the University of Tasmania in 2011, with Honours in History.

-Andrew Mead has a combined Bachelor of Arts and Bachelor of Laws Degree from the University of Tasmania.
-He was admitted as a Barrister and Solicitor of the Supreme Court of Tasmania in September 1998.
-He is also admitted as a Barrister and Solicitor of the High Court of Australia.
+She was admitted as a Barrister and Solicitor of the Supreme Court of Tasmania in 2012 and she is also admitted as a Barrister and Solicitor to the High Court of Australia.